NFDI4Chem/nmrxiv-docs/docs/FAQs.md

 * Check the existing [issues](https://github.com/NFDI4Chem/nmrxiv/issues) to avoid duplication.
 [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests#searching-for-issues-and-pull-requests) are some tips that can help you to narrow down your search.
 You can also comment on existing issues to provide additional details.
 * Check our [documentation](https://docs.nmrxiv.org/) first, if you can find an answer to your question.

-If the above criteria is not satisfied
+If the above criteria are not met

 * Click [here](https://github.com/NFDI4Chem/nmrxiv/issues/new/choose) to report a new one under appropiate category.
-* Or you can also write your issue to us at info@nmrxiv.org.

 ### How to reach to you?
 Please write to us at info@nmrxiv.org or reach out to our [Helpdesk](https://www.nfdi4chem.de/index.php/helpdesk/).